Join the nurturing Resilience Membership for just £39/month

 Often well meaning health conscious people unintentionally switch to a high oxalate diet in an attempt to improve their health.
 They eat dark chocolate to reduce their sugar intake, give up cows dairy and start consuming almond milk, they have spinach smoothies and turmeric and ginger shots.
 All of which are high oxalate foods and when you add the content of these foods up, you may be consuming several 100mg of oxalates per day.

-For someone experiencing oxalate overload a therapeutic diet may be around 60mg of oxalates per day or less.
-However, dietary oxalates need to be reduced slowly.
 When lowering the dietary oxalate load, this may encourage the system to excrete more stored oxalates, which can cause damage and flare symptoms as part of the process.
-This is often referred to as “oxalate dumping”.
+This is often referred to as “oxalate dumping”, although the mechanisms are still being explored and experiences can vary widely.

 Symptoms of oxalate dumping may include: